KTK27YT/WagonBank/README.md

 Marqeta  <->  Backend (Express.js) <->  Frontend (Next.js + React) <-> User

-Marqeta does the real financial heavylifting
+- **Marqeta**: handles financial heavylifting

-The backend just acts as a middleman between Marqeta and the frontend, while also polishing up some of the data before sending it to the frontend or to Marqeta
+- **Backend**: Acts as a middleman, polishing/appending/fetching data between Marqeta and the frontend.

-The Frontend is what the user interacts with, it sends requests to the backend and displays the data to the user
+- **Frontend**: User interface that interacts with the backend to display data

 ## Contributing :sparkles:
 If you would like to contribute to this project, feel free to fork the project and make a pull request.
 I will review it and merge it if it fits the project.